entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 ### Prerequisites

 The basic requirements for the CLI vary depending on the category of developer tasks.
-The Entando CLI is able to install secondary dependencies using the `ent-check-env` tool as described [here](#check-environment).
+The Entando CLI is able to install secondary dependencies using the `ent check-env` script as described [here](#check-environment).

 | Category | Prerequisite
 | :-: | :-: